akporzondek/adoption_hub/README.md

 # The Adoption Hub: Boost your adoption efforts with a single MS Teams app

+## Would you like complmentary assistance deploying the Adoption Hub?
+Our partner **CrossFuze** is ready to help.
+[Click here to learn more and to request assistance](https://pages.crossfuze.com/microsoft-teams-adoption-hub-implementation-guidance-by-crossfuze)

-## Check out our recently added [FAQ for the Adoption Hub!](https://github.com/akporzondek/adoption_hub/wiki/Frequently-Asked-Questions)
+**Check out our recently added [FAQ for the Adoption Hub!](https://github.com/akporzondek/adoption_hub/wiki/Frequently-Asked-Questions)**

 **Note** - Adoption App "V1" vs. Adoption Hub "V2"